 Their study found that when installed in their most common configurations, FlowGuard Gold CPVC actually installs about 15% faster than PEX.

-The study also found that one of the biggest time saving claims of a PEX system – less fittings – was limited by the fact that PEX fittings took 2-3 times longer to assemble than the comparable CPVC fitting.
+The study also found that one of the biggest time saving claims of a PEX system – less fittings – was limited by the fact that PEX fittings took 2-3 times longer to assemble than the comparable CPVC fittings.

 A similar result was uncovered by another PEX manufacturer, SharkBite when they sought to compare their push-fittings to various other methods, including Solvent Welding and Crimp PEX.
 They found that a CPVC joint could be assembled in 28 seconds while a PEX crimp joint took 49 seconds to assemble.
 In a separate video comparison, SharkBite found that PEX Expansion joints took about 1 minute 32 seconds to assemble vs. 49 seconds for PEX crimp.